Mean Reversion vs. Trend Continuation: How Markets Really Move

 To understand how liquidity plays into this, see: Liquidity Gaps and Why They Form.

-Markets revert or they continue — nothing else.
-When you can tell the difference in real time, your trades stop feeling random and start aligning with the market’s actual behavior.
-That’s where consistency starts.
+Price only does two things: mean-revert or trend.
+When you learn to tell the difference in real time, your trades stop being hopeful guesses and start reflecting what the market’s actually doing.
+That shift is where consistency begins.